-But for people who actually do it, what is it really like?
-Is the reality stifling solitude or peaceful tranquility?
-We asked writers who left city life behind in their 20s and 30s to tell us how it panned out for them.
+But what is life like for the people who actually do it?
+Is it stifling solitude, or peaceful tranquility?
+We asked writers who've left city life in their 20s and 30s how it panned out for them.

-Amy Liptrot, 34: 'T**his land of big cliffs, harsh winds and strong seas is mine'** My move back to Orkney, the group of islands at the north of Scotland where I grew up, was much more practical than idealistic.
+My move back to Orkney, the group of islands at the north of Scotland where I grew up, was much more practical than idealistic.
 My life in London had taken the boring trajectory of alcoholism.
-After years of attempts to control or stop my drinking, I quit my job to attend a rehab treatment programme and when this finished after three months, I was unemployed and fragile.
+After years of attempts to control or stop my drinking, I quit my job to attend a rehab treatment program and when this finished after three months, I was unemployed and fragile.
 I returned to Orkney for what I thought would be a few weeks while I applied for jobs, leaving my belongings in a friend's loft.
 They stayed there for three years.

-I spent a while helping my dad out on the farm - repairing stone walls and assisting at lambing time.
-Then I unexpectedly got a job working for the RSPB, tracking a rare bird – the corncrake – through the night.
+I spent a while helping my dad out on the farm—repairing stone walls and assisting at lambing time.
+Then I unexpectedly got a job working for the Royal Society for the Protection of Birds (RSPB), tracking a rare bird—the corncrake—through the night.
 I started swimming in the sea.
-The longer I was there the more I knew and appreciated the phases of the moon and tides, the birds, the changing weather and local folklore.
+The longer I was there, the more I knew and appreciated the phases of the moon and tides, the birds, the changing weather, and local folklore.
 Most importantly, bored and hungry, I began to write about these things.

 Kids stream out of universities and unfashionable counties to cities, in search of experience and stimulation.
 But it's possible to only mix with people more and more like yourself in the city and remain unchallenged.
 It's often the small towns and rural areas, the families and friends you thought you left behind, where the fertile weirdness lies.
-Some people who spend most of their work and leisure time alone with a computer are realising they might as well do this in the countryside – where the rent is cheaper and the air cleaner.
+Some people who spend most of their work and leisure time alone with a computer are realizing they might as well do this in the countryside—where the rent is cheaper and the air cleaner.